bitcast-network/bitcast-agency/README.md

-# YouTube OAuth Manager Template
+# Bitcast Agency Web Page Template

 **An open-source template for content creator agencies to collect YouTube OAuth tokens for Bitcast Network mining (Subnet 93 on Bittensor).**